dcmwijaya/STM32-based-Wheeled-Robot-with-Bluetooth-control/README.md

       <img src="https://github.com/devancakra/STM32-based-Bluetooth-Radio-Control-Car-Robot/assets/54527592/25e28727-b9bf-4218-9919-a5c807b8cb44" alt="operating-mode">

    • Press the ``` RESET ``` button.
+In which case there is no programming activity.

-   • The program code is ready to operate, in which case there is no programming activity.
+   • The program code is ready to operate.

+   • To power up this ``` STM32F1 board ```, you can use an external power supply such as a battery or something else.

 <br><br>